Did you lose money investing with James Lyons (CRD# 1020397)?

 05/17/1983 – 08/02/1993 CAPITOL SECURITIES GROUP, INC. (CRD#:8094)

-Galvin Legal is a national securities arbitration, mediation, fraud, and investor protection law practice.
-For more information on Galvin Legal, please visit www.galvinlegal.com or call 1-800-405-5117.
+Galvin Legal, PLLC is a national securities arbitration, securities mediation, securities litigation, securities fraud, securities regulation and compliance, and investor protection law practice.
+For more information on Galvin Legal, PLLC and its representation of investors, please visit www.galvinlegal.com or call 1-800-405-5117.